watchd1/a130/README.md

 >
 > All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

+### Privacy

+All comments, messages, pull requests, and other submissions received through official White House pages including this GitHub page may be subject to archiving requirements.
+See the https://www.whitehouse.gov/privacy for more information.

 ### Developing on the site locally

 This site uses [Jekyll](http://jekyllrb.com), [Sass](http://sass-lang.com), [Bourbon](http://bourbon.io), [Neat](http://neat.bourbon.io), and requires **Ruby 2.x**.